DataDog/hiring-engineers/answers.md

 I came home two weeks ago to an empty front door after I was informed by a tracking app that a package I ordered had been delivered.
 I didn't want to jump to conclusions when it occurred, so I checked the address I had specified for the delivery, rechecked the tracking application, and walked around my apartment for half an hour wondering if the mailman had dropped it off in a mailroom I had no knowledge of.

 After a thorough investigation, I concluded the package was stolen.
-Luckily it was an item that could easily be replaced by the company I ordered it through, but imagine if grandma had sent her world famous chocolate chip cookies, or if you ordered a one-of-a-kind holographic pokemon card, or if the company you ordered it through simply didn't believe you.
+Luckily it was an item that could easily be replaced by the company I ordered it through, but imagine if grandma had sent her world famous chocolate chip cookies, or if you ordered a one-of-a-kind holographic pokemon card, or if the company you ordered it through simply couldn't do anything about it.
 You'd be saltier than I've been for the past two weeks.

 Cue a new way to utilize Datadog... security package monitoring.

-We install the Datadog Agent on a Raspberry Pi, which is connected to a scale or pressure mat located conveniently in your mailbox or by your front door.
+In this use case, the Datadog Agent gets installed on a Raspberry Pi, which is connected to a scale or pressure mat located conveniently in your mailbox or by your front door.
+Whenever a package is delivered to one of these locations, the scale detects the change in weight and sends that metric to Datadog.
+We could use an anomaly function to track what's expected versus not expected and activate a camera if the value goes outside of that bound.